By Sachin Venkat and Anastasie Najem

 Leveraging data to understand your employees and help you craft tailored retention strategies is key to helping you put the right people in the right places.
 Talent mobility is one solution to counteract the effects of the Great Resignation.
 Listening to your employees and supporting their lateral or vertical moves internally can contribute to reduce the turnover risks and costs of losing your people in this time of change.

-Nakisa supports organizations in designing data-driven structures that perform while ensuring you keep your focus on your people.
-If you’d like to learn more about how you can use org design and workforce analytics solutions to reach your goals, reach out to us.
+Nakisa HR Suite supports organizations in designing data-driven structures that perform while ensuring you keep your focus on your people.
+If you’d like to learn more about how you can use org design and HR and workforce analytics solutions to reach your goals, reach out to solution experts.
 Our team of experts will be thrilled to have a conversation with you!